symfony/symfony-docs/security/api_key_authentication.rst

 The ``$userProvider`` can be any user provider (see :doc:`/security/custom_provider`).
 In this example, the ``$apiKey`` is used to somehow find the username for the user.
-This work is done in a ``getUsernameForApiKey()`` method, which is created entirely custom for this use-case (i.e. this isn't a method that's used by Symfony's core user provider system).
+This work is done in a ``getUsernameForApiKey()`` method, which is created entirely custom for this use-case (e.g. this isn't a method that's used by Symfony's core user provider system).

 The ``$userProvider`` might look something like this::